Using the Reading Room

 Note: Registration and circulation records are kept in perpetuity.
 These records are kept confidential to the extent permitted by law.
 Names of readers using Emerson collections and New Directions collections are shared with the boards of trustees for those collections.

 - Requests for duplication are considered on a case-by-case basis.
-With the approval of Reading Room staff, readers may take their own digital photographs for reference only as stipulated in the “Digital Camera Use Policy.”
-All duplication for publication must be processed by the HCL Imaging Services Department.
+Readers may take their own digital photographs as stipulated in the “Digital Camera Use Policy.”
+Requests images to be created by the Harvard Preservation and Imaging Services Department may be placed through the Special Collections Request system.
 Rush orders are accepted at the Imaging Services’ discretion and are subject to additional charges.
-The Library will not duplicate any material that might be damaged by the duplication process, nor will it duplicate an entire collection.
-The total number of copies it will provide to any one patron for a single project may be limited.
 No materials may be duplicated that have had copying restrictions placed on them by donors, lenders, depositors or by the Library itself for preservation, processing, or other essential purposes.
-The Library does not permit copies of its original materials to be deposited permanently in other repositories.
-For additional information on duplication, please see the Photoduplication Request Form.
-Duplication orders and inquiries must be made at least half an hour before closing.
+The Library does not permit copies of its original materials to be deposited permanently in other repositories

-- Guidance on permission to publish Library materials in a print, electronic, or other public form is available at Reproductions and Permissions.
+- Additional guidance on duplication and permission to publish Library materials in a print, electronic, or other public form is available at Reproductions and Permissions.

 The majority of our materials can be seen without special arrangement; however, items designated as "Restricted" in the catalog require permission for access.
 Usually an item is restricted because it is very fragile or in a special format that requires staff assistance for its use.
 In most cases we offer readers the use of a surrogate (microfilm, facsimile, or digital copy) of the restricted item with the goal of prolonging the life of the original.
 Occasionally a donor or the family of an author whose papers we hold has requested that an item be restricted because of privacy concerns.
 In both cases, you must apply for permission from Houghton staff to view restricted material.